wenkye/GettingCleaningData/CodeBook.md

 * Load both test and train data
 * Load the features and activity labels.
 * Extract the mean and standard deviation column names and data.
-* Process the data.
-There are two parts processing test and train data respectively.
+* Process the test data and train data.
 * Merge data set.